gargsaar/singlepage_website_ni/_posts/2019-01-17-how-to-stay-employable-in-the-age-of-automation.markdown

 title:  "How to stay employable in the age of automation"
 date:   2019-01-17
 ---
-*“A man who can be replaced by a machine will be.”*
+*“A man who can be replaced by a machine, will be.”*

 Yesterday, I met Ashish during an Uber ride.
 Few months back he used to clean cars and didn't know how to use a smartphone or drive a car.
 Its amazing how he has upgraded his skills and become an Uber driver as for him I am sure this wouldn't have been easy.
 According to him driving is much less stressful and earns him more.
 He is a true example of how people transform themselves for their betterment.